 Cluster munitions are large explosive weapons that function by scattering many smaller submunitions over a wide area.
 They can be fired from rockets and artillery or dropped in aircraft bombs.
 They are prohibited under the 2008 Convention on Cluster Munitions.

 Drones are remotely-operated aircraft used for surveillance and, increasingly, for missile strikes.
-Drones can operate at very long range and can circle high above an area for very long periods of time.
-The use of armed drones raises wider concerns around extrajudicial killings, the lack of casualty recording, the use of explosive weapons in populated areas and the increasing use of remote-controlled weapons and military robots.
+The use of armed drones raises wider concerns around extrajudicial killings, the lack of casualty recording, the use of explosive weapons in populated areas and the increasing use of remote-controlled weapons.

 Incendiary weapons, such as napalm, white phosphorous and flamethrowers, use fire and burning to destroy materiel and kill personnel.
 They generally have area effects, meaning that they strike civilians and combatants alike when used in populated areas.

 Landmines are weapons that are placed or scattered on or under the ground and are designed to kill or injure people or destroy vehicles that come into contact with them.
 Anti-personnel landmines are prohibited under the 1997 Mine Ban Treaty.
 Anti-vehicle mines are subject to minimal restrictions under the CCW.

 New paper: Humanitarian mine action and protecting education – making links through the Safe Schools Declaration

 The continuous process of development in science and technology has implications for the emergence of new practices and technologies of armed violence, including new weapons.
 States also have obligations under Article 36 of API of the Geneva Conventions to review new weapons, means and methods of warfare.